 If the testator married after execution of the will and made no provision for the surviving spouse, such spouse may receive a share provided the testator does not indicate a contrary intention.
 See SDCL § 29A-2-301.

+Advise testators to review their estate planning documents periodically and upon any significant change in testator's financial situation and/or family status (e.g., birth, death, adoption, divorce, or a marriage or domestic partnership registration).

 9 Drafting Note to First Optional Article ARTICLE I.: Use this clause to direct the personal representative to consult a previously executed agreement between the testator and the funeral home prior to making the funeral arrangements.

 Utilize this paragraph or one of the other optional articles to express the testator's intent regarding their post-death arrangements.
 While it is prudent for a testator to memorialize their funeral wishes, a recurring problem with such a provision being included in a will is that the decedent's relatives tend to move quickly with respect to post-death arrangements.
 The decedent's relatives may move forward with the arrangements prior to reviewing or locating the will or having it formally probated in a court proceeding as required by law.
 Consider including disposition of remains directions within an advance directive for practical purposes.